mydea/ember-indexeddb/README.md

 2. Always clean up your json.
 You can use the provided `this._cleanObject(item)` for this, which will clean up prototype & meta properties/functions.
 3. IndexedDB doesn't work with boolean queries.
 You need to convert booleans to 1/0 when inserting it into the Database.
 You can use the provided `this._toZeroOne(val)` for this.

 You should have one property per item you want to query for.
-The item which is passed in is a JSONAPI item.
+The item which is passed in is a JSONAPI payload-item.

 ## Usage